wentasah/boardproxy/README.md

 not have to care about which board they connect – boardproxy ensures that ports get forwarded to their board.

-To access the boards SSH and HTTP server, add the following the configuration file:
+To access the board's SSH and HTTP server, add the following to the configuration file:

 ``` toml